flyingcircusio/doc/src/guide/platform_nixos_2/user_profile.rst

 NixOS allows users to manage packages independently from the base system.
 Service and normal users can install packages from nixpkgs or other sources in their *user profile*.
-This is powerful mechanism to tailor an application's runtime environment to the exact needs of the deployment.
+This is a powerful mechanism to tailor an application's runtime environment to the exact needs of the deployment.
 You can also use this approach to install tools that you want to use interactively.